ito55/smf-leadsheet-builder/README.md

 ## Usage

 Run the main script from your terminal, providing the paths to the two input MIDI files and the desired output path.
+Provide the paths to the two input MIDI files and the desired output path.

 ```bash
 # Example with placeholder files in the 'input' directory